clastix/cluster-api-kamaji-vsphere/README.md

 ### Split Infrastructure Controller Deployment

-The chart deploys vSphere infrastructure controllers on the management cluster instead of the workload cluster:
+The chart deploys vSphere controllers on the management cluster instead of the workload cluster.

-- **Cloud Controller Manager (CPI)**: Runs on the management cluster with access to the hosted tenant's API server
-- **vSphere CSI Controller**: Runs on the management cluster
-- **CSI Node Drivers**: Deployed on workload cluster nodes via `ClusterResourceSet`

 This architecture enables:
 - Tenant isolation from vSphere credentials